-Businesses operating in a few sectors, which are generally exempt from the obligation to be registered in the VAT Register, can register voluntarily.
+Businesses operating in a few sectors, normally exempt from the obligation to be registered in the VAT Register, can register voluntarily.
 These businesses can claim deductions for input VAT on purchases intended for use by the business.
-This could for example concern deductions for VAT on construction costs, heating costs and maintenance in connection with the renting of commercial premises.
+This could for example concern deductions for VAT on construction costs, heating costs and maintenance in connection with the hiring out of commercial premises.

 After your enterprise has been registered in the VAT Register, you can reclaim VAT on goods and services which are purchased for your enterprise (input VAT).
 In the tax return for VAT, input VAT is offset against output VAT (VAT on what you sell).
 You can now see whether you must pay VAT or whether you can reclaim VAT for the period concerned.